Price-of-Privacy-in-Digital-Markets/app-rankings/README.md

 # App Rankings

-App rankings data automatically scraped from the Google Play Store and the Apple App Store on a twice daily basis.
+App rankings data automatically scraped from the Google Play Store and the Apple App Store on an hourly basis.